Peripli/specification/api.md

 * List all instances of service "postgresql" that are managed by the Service Manager and that are not orphans:
   Field query: `platform_id eq null and service_name eq 'postgresql' and orphan ne true`

-* List all platforms of type "kubernetes" that are labeled as "dev" platform (assuming there is a label called "purpose"):
+* List all Platforms of type "kubernetes" that are labeled as "dev" Platform (assuming there is a label called "purpose"):
   Field query: `type eq 'kubernetes'`
   Label query: `purpose eq 'dev'`